openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

-In order to catch **as early as possible** those software exceptions when executing a program either on a verification Reference Model or on a virtual platform Instruction Set Simulator, ``those model/simulation platforms must generate a fatal error`` with a meaningfull message related to Hardware Loops constraints violation.
+In order to catch **as early as possible** those software exceptions when executing a program either on a verification Reference Model or on a virtual platform Instruction Set Simulator, ``those model/simulation platforms should generate an error`` with a meaningfull message related to Hardware Loops constraints violation.
+Those constraint checks could be done only for each instruction in the hardware loop body, meaning when (lpstartX <= PC <= lpendX - 4) and (lpcountX > 0).

 The HWLoop constraints are: